rashiop/TJJ/readme.md

 // Geometry
 const particlesGeometry = new THREE.BufferGeometry()
 const count = 500

-const positions = new Float32Array(count * 3) // Multiply by 3 because each position is composed of 3 values (x, y, z)
+// This is way faster than create object or array of array const positions = new Float32Array(count * 3) // Multiply by 3 because each position is composed of 3 values (x, y, z)

 for(let i = 0; i < count * 3; i++) // Multiply by 3 for same reason